About the Library

 - Reserves: for 2-hour library use.
 Ask for them by title at the circulation counter.

 If you would like the Library to consider acquiring a book, please use the Book Request Form.
 The library will not purchase items that are owned and currently checked out.
 We cannot guarantee that all items will be purchased nor can we guarantee how long an item will take to acquire.
-Library materials are acquired with the guidance of the collection development plan.
+The library does not purchase textbooks, we rely on instructors to purchase library copies for students.

-Book returns are located on the walkway outside the front entrance of the Instructional Building and in front of the Library on Hubbard Street so you can return books after-hours.
+An after-hour book return is located behind the Library on Hubbard Street.
 There is a book drop at the Circulation counter, and another two just outside the doors to the Library.

 Only currently employed faculty/staff and currently registered students are eligible to borrow materials.
 Your campus I.D. card is your library card.
 You must have it, or a picture ID and your student ID number, with you when you want to borrow materials.